runtime-verification/benchmark-challenge-2018/Open/BB_ExecutionTrace/README.md

 The benchmark currently contains 5 trace files:

 * Tetris.csv: a trace from a freely available, open-source tetris game
-* Client-Server.csv: An instant messaging discussion between several users, over a client-server architecture
+* JavaChat.csv: An instant messaging discussion between several users, over a client-server architecture
-* Safelock.csv: A run of a tutorial program for manipulating semaphores
+* Semaphore.csv: A run of a tutorial program for manipulating semaphores
-* FractalTreeTrace.csv: The drawing of a Fractal Tree using a graphics editor
+* FractalTree.csv: The drawing of a Fractal Tree using a graphics editor
-* Encryption.csv: A run of short Java program that generates AES encryption keys and encrypts several files.
+* AESenc.csv: A run of short Java program that generates AES encryption keys and encrypts several files.

 ## Source code